Located in an abandoned mine, 419m deep, under the Snowdonia Mountains in Wales, the 'Deep Sleep' hotel is known as the deepest hotel in the world .

 While staying at Deep Sleep, guests are treated to hot drinks and expedition-style meals before drifting off into a deep sleep.
 The temperature in the world’s deepest hotel remains a constant 10 degrees Celsius year-round, but the heavily insulated cabins are said to be quite cozy.
 The hotel also has running water, electricity, and even Wi-Fi via a 1km Ethernet cable from a 4G antenna above ground.

-The Deep Sleep Hotel has taken the title of “world’s deepest hotel” from a suite in Sweden’s Sala silver mine, located 154m underground.
+The Deep Sleep Hotel has taken the title of “world’s deepest hotel” from a suite of rooms in Sweden’s Sala silver mine, located 154m underground.

 Source